At town hall, Biden blasts Trump's 'criminal' virus response

 Biden’s campaign team has come under scrutiny in recent days over its outreach efforts, particularly for what some see as short shrift with Latino voters.
 At the same time, Democrats have mixed views over the party’s get-out-the-vote effort that largely bypasses traditional door-knocking to avoid health risks during the pandemic, instead relying on virtual outreach.

-Jaffe and Mascaro reported from Washington.
-Associated Press writer Bill Barrow in Atlanta contributed to this report.
+Jaffe reported from Washington.
+Associated Press writers Lisa Mascaro and Darlene Superville in Washington and Bill Barrow in Atlanta contributed to this report.

 Credit: Carolyn Kaster